LLNL/blt/docs/api/target_properties.rst

                                 PROPERTY_NAME_REGEX  <regular_expression_string>
                                 PROPERTY_VALUE_REGEX <regular_expression_string>)

-Prints out all properties of the given target.
+Prints all (or filtered) properties of a given target and optionally its dependencies as well.

 TARGET
   Name of CMake target (required)